-Mammography, also commonly referred to as a mammogram, is a type of X-ray of the breasts used to screen for breast cancer in women and to help diagnose breast cancer in women who have a lump in their breast.
+Mammography, also commonly referred to as a mammogram, is a type of x-ray of the breasts used to screen for breast cancer in women and to help diagnose breast cancer in women who have a lump in their breast.

+Screening mammograms are used to find breast cancers early, before they can be seen or felt.
 Mammograms increase the chance of early detection and successful treatment of breast cancer.

 What is a mammogram?